 The Northwest Territorial Mint debacle may cost people $50 million.
 The only thing worse would be to bring in the regulators to inflict further harm on all dealers and all customers nationwide.

 The CFTC spent 5 years investigating the bullion banks for price rigging the silver futures market–check out the price of 1 troy oz of silver to get a better idea.
 Ultimately they declared there was “no viable basis to bring an enforcement action.”
-That’s embarrassing, given that Deutsche Bank just admitted to price rigging in the gold markets during the period when the CFTC was investigating.
+That’s embarrassing, given that Deutsche Bank just admitted to price rigging in the gold markets (gold bar price) during the period when the CFTC was investigating.
 In mid April, they agreed to pay a settlement and provide evidence to assist plaintiffs in their suit against the remaining banks.

 But the CFTC isn’t the only bureaucracy to fail in protecting investors.
 The Federal Reserve, which has been charged with regulating banks despite being privately owned by the largest among them, and the SEC complete a triumvirate of incompetence.